 USW student blogger Charlotte explains A-level results day.
 "I remember that it is a very stressful and emotional time as you wait to find out whether or not you've got a place at your first choice university.

-I made this short video to give you guys some tips on what to expect on the day and how to deal with every scenario that could come up (including UCAS Clearing)!"
+I made this short video to give you guys some tips on what to expect on the day and how to deal with every scenario that could come up (including University Clearing)!"